Marta44/to-press2019/README.md

 2. Select my repository: Marta44/to-press2019
 3. Clicked **Settings** and scrolled down to GitHub Pages section
 4. I selected the master branch in the publishing **Source** dropdown menu and pressed **Save**
-5. The website is now published to GitHub Pages and the page refreshed automatically generating my site URL: [Live deployed page](https://marta44.github.io/to-press2019/)
+5. The website has been published to GitHub Pages and the page refreshed automatically generating my site URL: [Live deployed page](https://marta44.github.io/to-press2019/)
 6. The deployed site will update automatically If I bring changes with new commits.

 How to run the code locally: